soft-way/openstack/Pike_LXD_compute_node.md

 \# uname -a

 ## install zfs
-Compile zfs from source refer to Appendix, then put zfs rpms into local repo.
+Compile zfs from source refer to [Appendix A][A], then put zfs rpms into repo local server (Appendix B).

+You can also put repo into [bintray](https://www.bintray.com) for global access.
+Refer to Appendix C

+Here, I just use local repo.

 \# yum install zfs

 ## Install LXD package
-Compile pylxd, nova-lxd, nova-compute-lxd, lxc, lxd and lxd-client from source refer to Appendix, then put rpms into local repo.
+Compile pylxd, nova-lxd, nova-compute-lxd, lxc, lxd and lxd-client from source refer to Appendix D, then put rpms repo local or https://www.bintray.com

 \# yum install pylxd nova-lxd lxd lxd-client nova-compute-lxd